About

 TIP: Line a loaf pan with parchment paper for easy removal and clean up.

-banana bread batter in loaf pan with parchment paper
+cassava banana bread batter in loaf pan with parchment paper.

-Bake banana bread for about 35-45 minutes – or until inserted toothpick into center comes out clean.
+Bake banana bread for about 40-50 minutes, OR until inserted toothpick into center comes out clean.

 NOTE: everyone’s ovens are different so start at 35 minutes.
 If the top of the bread is browning a lot, simply cover with foil and check with inserted toothpick every 5 minutes until toothpick comes out clean.